Parsec-scale properties of the peculiar gigahertz-peaked spectrum quasar 0858-279: Polarization properties

-Due to the depolarization phenomenon \citep[e.g.][]{2012AJ....144..105H,2012MNRAS.421.3300O, 2017MNRAS.467...83K}, polarization properties, including the degree of linear polarization, become wavelength dependent.
+Due to the depolarization phenomenon \citep[e.g.][]{2012AJ....144..105H,2012MNRAS.421.3300O, 2017MNRAS.467...83K}, the polarization properties, including the degree of linear polarization, become wavelength dependent.
 Apart from that, they depend on whether the regime of radiation is optically thick or thin.
 Maps of the distribution of the degree of linear polarization were reconstructed at six frequencies to study depolarization.
-Here, we show maps at the three highest frequencies (\autoref{fig:deg_lin_pol_fig}).
-Apparently, the degree of linear polarization decreases with increasing wavelength.
-It can originate from depolarization caused by internal or external Faraday rotation, or because the images are reconstructed with different beam sizes.
-Another reason for decreasing degree is that the radiation regime changes from optically thin to optically thick with decreasing frequency. ~\autoref{tab:lin_degree_table} shows the median degree obtained over the region of the map, which starts at the 3$\sigma_P$ level for every frequency.
+Here, we show the maps at the three highest frequencies (\autoref{fig:deg_lin_pol_fig}).
+Apparently, the degree of linear polarization decreases with increasing the wavelength.
+It can originate from depolarization caused by internal or external Faraday rotation or because the images are reconstructed with different beam sizes.
+Another reason for decreasing the degree is that the radiation regime changes from optically thin to optically thick with decreasing the frequency. ~\autoref{tab:lin_degree_table} shows the degree obtained over the region of the map which starts at the 3$\sigma_P$ level for the four highest frequencies.
+The degree at other frequencies turned out to be less than 1.5$^{\circ}$.

-The plane of polarization of radiation, passing through thermal plasma outside the source or in the source itself, undergoes rotation in this medium.
-Given this effect, the direction of the jet's magnetic field and the observed direction do not coincide.
-Therefore, this effect must be taken into account to study the structure of the magnetic field.
 In the case of external Faraday rotation, when the rotation of the plane of polarization occurs in the medium surrounding the jet, the EVPA angle linearly depends on the squared wavelength:

-where RM is the rotation measure \citep{1966MNRAS.133...67B} in rad/m$^{2}$.
-The RM value characterises the external medium and is proportional to the component of the magnetic field $B_\parallel$ inside this medium parallel to the line of sight and the concentration of particles $n_e$: